herbertfreeze/QSS20_site/mini_book/docs/finalproject_components.md

 Then fill in the template sections by exploring your data on possible questions, relevant data fields, and possible changes.

-Please submit one milestone one memo per group on Canvas **AND** on Overleaf with jhaber@berkeley.edu.
+Please submit one milestone one memo per group on Canvas.
 These will be graded.

 ## Milestone two